 Rapid troubleshooting for each hospital service must be in place, especially in hospitals on the periphery.
-Mechanic, carpenter, blacksmith, plumbing, electric, and heating repair workshops are needed most.
-Separate changers must be in place for the staff.
+Mechanic, joiner, blacksmith, painter, plumbing, electric, and heating repair workshops are needed most.
+Separate lockers must be in place for the staff.

 - technical and engineering management